rocha985/React-Country-Finder/README.md

-# React Country Finder
+## 🌍 React Country Finder
 Project built with React and Vite to practice working with APIs and React Router.
 It allows users to search for countries and see basic information like the flag, population, and capital.
 Inspired by the Google search layout.

-## API
+## 🌐 API Source

-- Data is from REST Countries, a free and open source API.
+- Data is from REST Countries, a free and open-source API.